 Workers generally rely on their pay packet to service their mortgage and car repayments, feed and school their children, set themselves up for retirement and live their day to day lives.

 Workers who live week to week with little or no savings are extremely vulnerable if they lose their job.
 Many could lose everything and face bankruptcy.

-Being dismissed from work, even in bone fide cases, can also have a negative impact on finding a new job.
+Being dismissed from work, even in bonafide cases, can also have a negative impact on finding a new job.
 It is always easier to find work when already employed.
-Being unfairly dismissed for serious misconduct or below par performance can seriously diminish the possibility of finding meaningful employment.
+Being unfairly dismissed for serious misconduct or below-par performance can seriously diminish the possibility of finding meaningful employment.

 These are some of the reasons why there are strict regulations regarding unfair dismissal.

 What are the steps to making an unfair dismissal claim?

 The employee needs to send an unfair dismissal application to either the Fair Work Commission or the Industrial Relations Commission of NSW, which will send a copy of the application to the employer.